hansonkd/Wheb-Framework/README.md

 * Fully database and template agnostic
 * Easy handler debugging.
 * Middleware
 * Fast.
-Its deploys on warp.
+It deploys on warp.

 ### Plugins